dxlabskku/Artwork-Recommendation/README.md

 # Artwork-Recommendation

-We present a Artwork Recommendation System based which provides new artworks based on a visual clustering technique and user preferences, developed with sampled artworks from WikiArt datasets.
-The purpose of development of this Recommendation System is to verify whether a user's satisfaction increases when presented with artworks close to he or her taste.
-We also conducted a within-subjects experiment to validate the effect of preference based recommendation on a user's satisfaction on the recommended artwork sets.
+We present an Artwork Recommendation System that provides new artworks based on a visual clustering technique and user preferences, developed with sampled artworks from WikiArt datasets.
+The purpose of the development of this Recommendation System is to verify whether a user's satisfaction increases when presented with artwork close to his or her taste.
+We also conducted a within-subjects experiment to validate the effect of preference-based recommendation on a user's satisfaction with the recommended artwork sets.

 ## Workflow of our study

 ## Data
 The list of our sampled artworks used for the Experiment is _total_dataset in ```data``` folder.
-Picture files for artworks in the list can be downloaded here.
+Picture files for artworks in the list can be downloaded [here](https://github.com/cs-chan/ArtGAN/tree/master/WikiArt%20Dataset).
-The table below shows the number of artworks for each art styles used for the experiment.
+The table below shows the number of artworks for each art style used for the experiment.

 |  Art Style                 |   # of Artwork |
 |:---------------------------|---------------:|